Skip to content

 2.1 Supported Subscription Types

-Trial Subscription: A service that offers a free trial period before converting to a paid subscription.
+• Trial Subscription: Services that offer free or low-cost trial periods before transitioning to paid subscriptions.

 2.2 Service Limitation Descriptions